-An inclusive society allows for participation, respect and decision-making.
+The priorities of the draft Strategy for the next three years should focus on creating an inclusive society that allows for participation, respect and decision-making.
 It is more than equality of all people, it is about equity of access and for all people to feel safe to meaningfully participate in and contribute to society.

 "The ability to be able to access the community and be involved in community groups and organisations.
 Being valued still, as a person, being respected and included.
-Being asked for my opinion and input."
-Person living with dementia
+Being asked for my opinion and input." - Person living with dementia

 "Inclusion means to me that I have the exact same rights as anyone else in society.
 That there are allowances and alterations, if required, in my society and environment to live alongside all other human beings.
 That people without disabilities value my rights to be able to live a normal life, as they do.
 That I have the same access to services as they do.
-That I should never have to explain why I need to be treated as everyone else."
-Person living with dementia
+That I should never have to explain why I need to be treated as everyone else." - Person living with dementia

-"Being accepted, no matter what."
-Former carer
+"Being accepted, no matter what." - Former carer

-"From a dementia perspective, inclusion means giving (better) recognition and acceptance of cognitive disability throughout societal structures, rules and behaviours, and making adjustments to support continuing participation in "life" and in the community."
-Former carer
+"From a dementia perspective, inclusion means giving (better) recognition and acceptance of cognitive disability throughout societal structures, rules and behaviours, and making adjustments to support continuing participation in "life" and in the community." - Former carer

 Specifically, what mitigates social isolation and loneliness, and promotes inclusivity for people living with dementia, their families and carers is a community anchored in respect.
+Dementia Australia suggests setting the foundation of the Disability through respect building activities.

 Having a commitment to value all people as equal, irrespective of their abilities, and being pro-active in anticipating appropriate requirements to meet their needs.
-This can include building supportive environments through design, for example, signage, ramps, colours used for the interior of buildings etc; and supporting people to support those who need assistance be it advocacy, help completing daily tasks or accessing information.
+This can include building supportive environments through design, for example, signage, ramps, colours used for the interior of buildings etc; and supporting people to support those who need assistance - be it advocacy, help completing daily tasks or accessing information.

-"An inclusive community: Does everything that it can to respect all its citizens, gives them full access to resources, and promotes equal treatment and opportunity; Works to eliminate all forms of discrimination; Engages all its citizens in decision-making processes that affect their lives; and Values diversity."
-Carer
+"An inclusive community: \ Does everything that it can to respect all its citizens, gives them full access to resources, and promotes equal treatment and opportunity; \ Works to eliminate all forms of discrimination; \ Engages all its citizens in decision-making processes that affect their lives; and \ Values diversity." - Carer